opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

 Get coordinates from a 3 word address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Convert a 3 word address into coordinates.
-Requires a what3words API key to be configured by a domain administrator.
+This processor converts a 3 word address into geographical coordinates.
+A what3words API key is required for this processor.

 It takes the following parameters: